What is TradeWorks?

-Free trade gives consumers more choice and a broader range of goods and services to choose from.
-Free trade has helped make possible the lifestyles we have become accustomed to.
+Trade is the life blood of our economy, in normal times and times of crisis.
+Trade, both exports and imports, gives consumers more choice and a broader range of goods and services to choose from.
+Freer trade, by which we mean unhindered by unnecessary trade barriers, has helped make possible the lifestyles we have become accustomed to.
 It has helped diversify and deepen our economy.
-But more than this, the links we develop through trade and investment with other countries support people to people connections.
+But more than this, the links we develop through trade and investment with other economies support people to people connections.
 They give us a richer and more diverse society.

 What about jobs?

-As a country we desparately need to grow the economy and grow employment.
-More trade means more jobs.
+Put simply, more trade means more jobs.
 We can’t prosper by selling to ourselves, we can’t eat all we produce and we can’t produce all we need.
-Research shows two out of three jobs in New Zealand depend in some way on trade and investment.
+Over 600,000 jobs in New Zealand are dependent either directly or indirectly on trade.

 “Free trade” doesn’t mean completely unregulated trade.
 Trade needs effective rules like any other area of activity.
 Free Trade agreements (FTAs) set fairer rules for the easier flow of goods and services, including in areas like trade and the environment and trade and labour.
 They also deal with the flow of capital.
 Companies need capital to grow.
 Export income, capital inflows through foreign direct investment and the remittance of dividends from New Zealand’s offshore investments – these are what plug the gap in domestic spending and government deficits.
 They create jobs, they help us pay for our hospitals, our world class education and to build better infrastructure.